kjell/mcn-2020-git-haiku/index.md

-This snowy morning
+The summer grasses.
-The fragrant blossoms remain.
+these brilliant-hued hibiscus
 Marks only midnight yet